esvit/ng-table/README.md

 ## Depreciation notice

-The following behaviours will be depreciated:
+The following behaviours are depreciated and will be removed before the 1.0.0 release.

+The 1.0.0 release is expected to land in 2-3 weeks.

 ### 1. `ngTableAfterReloadData` event will be removed